rue-ryuzaki/argparse/README.md

     return 0;
 }
 ```
+### Terminal size auto-detection
+By default, help output is positioned based on the terminal's width.
+But you can manually specify the width of the available area using the ArgumentParser::output_width(...) method.
 ## ArgumentParser objects support
 - [x] prog - The name of the program (default: argv[0] or "untitled")
 - [x] usage - The string describing the program usage (default: generated from arguments added to parser)